 The training committee endeavours to provide a broad-based general training for the first two to three years, enabling the intermediate and some final competencies to be gained at an earlier stage.
 Training is usually, but not exclusively, in district general hospitals within Yorkshire and the Humber for ST3-4/5.

 The final 3 years are usually spent in specialist units providing Level 3 training, allowing final competencies to be gained.
 Trainees are expected to evaluate and develop a sub-speciality interest during these appointments.
 The training committee facilitates appropriate placements to give the trainee access to this sub-speciality training, accepting that placements in some sub-specialities are limited.

-All trainees will have an Assigned Educational Supervisor (AES) for each placement, and training will be delivered by the AES and Clinical Supervisors, Consultants in the institution.
+All trainees have an Assigned Educational Supervisor (AES) for each placement, and training is delivered by the AES and Clinical Supervisors, Consultants in the institution.
 Progress through training is dependent on the satisfactory accretion of competencies, as defined by the ISCP and assessed at the Annual Review of Competency Progression.
 In addition, there is a bi-annual review of the trainee and the training conducted by the Training Committee.

 There are active research programmes in many of the units in Yorkshire and the Humber and all trainees are expected to participate in audit and research in the course of their training

 NEXT ARCP IS ON MONDAY 23RD SEPTEMBER 2019 in DON VALLEY HOUSE, SHEFFIELD (TBC)